frehman1/FinalProject/README.md

-Bioinformatics Final Report - All code will be available here
+Bioinformatics Final Report - All code will be available in the file named 'Code'